ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/faq.txt

 Theano error: UnusedInputError
 -------------------------------------------------------

-This is blocks related and has been discussed `here <https://github.com/mila-udem/blocks-examples/issues/58>`_.
+This is Blocks related and has been discussed `here <https://github.com/mila-udem/blocks-examples/issues/58>`_.
 The solution is to add ``on_unused_input='ignore'`` to your ``THEANO_FLAGS``::

   $ export THEANO_FLAGS="on_unused_input='ignore'"